 - Director members: Dennis Goldner (Chair), Ann Byrne, Melissa Houghton, Alan Wu

 - The Nominations Committee is responsible for seeking out, assessing, and recommending appropriately qualified candidates to the Board and its Committees.

 - Director members: Dennis Goldner (Chair), Alan Wu

-The Board meets six times annually.
+The Board generally meets in person six times annually with additional teleconferences as required.
 Each of its Committees meets either three or four times in Melbourne with additional teleconferences and Committee meetings as required.